seek-oss/sku/.changeset/dull-colts-fetch.md

 #### Configure Storybook

-Sku no longer configures your `.storybook/main` file for you.
+Sku no longer configures your [Storybook main configuration file][sb main] for you.
 You will now need to configure it yourself.
 See [`sku`'s Storybook documentation][storybook docs] for more information.

 Locate your `.storybook/main.js` file.